-1. The Owner shall operate and maintain a drinking water system which shall include the following: - a. a ground water supply from a Well Field; - b. two 50 micron filter units; - c. a disinfection facility consisting of hypochlorination (sodium hypochlorite); - d. a 300 mm diameter transmission line which is pumped to the water storage tank and a 200 mm diameter water transmission line which is gravity flow to the water distribution system; - e. a water storage tank with a volume of 756 m3; - f. water distribution system including all appurtenances such as meters, valves including air/vacuum release and pressure regulating valves, and hydrants within the municipal boundary; and - g. a back-up water supply from Dribble Brook.
-2. The Owner shall operate the drinking water system in accordance with any applicable regulations, policy, guidelines, and this approval, or as may be directed by the Department of Environment and Conservation.
+1. The Owner shall operate and maintain a drinking water system which shall include the following: - a. a gravity flow surface water supply from Rocky Pond that services the Town of Victoria and the Town of Salmon Cove; - b. a 400 mm diameter PVC raw water intake with screen chamber; - c. a disinfection system using chlorine gas; - d. pH adjustment system using soda ash; and - e. a water distribution system including all appurtenances such as meters, valves including air/vacuum release and pressure regulating valves, hydrants within the municipal boundary.
+2. The Owner shall operate the drinking water system in accordance with any applicable regulations, policy, guidelines, and this approval, or as may be directed by the Department of Environment and Climate Change.
 Water supplied to the consumer shall satisfy the requirements of the latest version of the Guidelines for Drinking Water Quality in Newfoundland and Labrador, and the Standards for Bacteriological Quality of Drinking Water.
 3. The Owner shall ensure that all chemicals and materials used in the operation of the drinking water system that come into contact with water within the system shall meet all applicable standards set by both the American Water Works Association (AWWA) and the American National Standards Institute (ANSI) safety criteria standards NSF/60 or NSF/61.
 4. The most current chemical and material product registration documentation from a testing institution accredited by either the Standards Council of Canada or by ANSI shall be available at all times for each chemical and material used in the operation of the drinking water system that comes into contact with water within the system.
 5. The Owner shall practice a multi-barrier approach to protect the quality of drinking water from the source to the end of the water distribution system within the Owner's jurisdiction.
 6. The Owner shall endeavour to take all necessary steps to ensure protection of the water supply source from contamination.
 The operators must establish and maintain a regular inspection routine to monitor activities within the water supply area.
 7. The Owner shall ensure a copy of this Permit is kept in a conspicuous place so that it is available for reference by all persons responsible for all or part of the operation of the drinking water system.
 8. The Owner shall maintain a sufficient inventory of spare parts for the most critical components of the drinking water system in order to keep downtime and disruptions to the system to a minimum.
 In particular, an adequate inventory of spare parts for the disinfection system must be maintained to ensure continuous disinfection.
 9. The Owner shall develop and promote a water conservation program to reduce water demand on the drinking water system.
 10. The Owner shall take preventative or corrective action as directed by this Department to address any identified deficiencies that may pose a risk to public health or the environment.